theapplegates/sequoia2/sq-subplot.md

-## Split a keyring: `sq keyring split`
+## Split a keyring: `sq toolbox keyring split`

-The scenarios in this section verify that splitting a keyring into individual files, one per key: the `sq keyring split` subcommand.
+The scenarios in this section verify that splitting a keyring into individual files, one per key: the `sq toolbox keyring split` subcommand.

 Or rather, there will be such scenarios here when Subplot provides tools for dealing with randomly named files.
 Until then, this section